mroberts1/BOOTSTRA.386/manual/index.md

 \begin{minipage}[t]{0.80\textwidth}
     \includegraphics[width=\textwidth]{jaywriting.png}
-    \captionof{figure}{From "The Dreams of Tomorrow", photographed by Kidder, this is Jay writing up a mock interface.
-The men on the left and right are from potential customers from Ashton-Tate.
-The other two are Hasegawa and Kat}
+    \captionof{figure}{From "The Dreams of Tomorrow", photographed by Kidder, this is Jay writing up a mock interface.}
     \label{fig:image3}
 \end{minipage}
 \end{center}